CutePikachu/COMP3331-chat-room/report.md

 #### Design issues:

-Due to the unpredicted behavior of python multithreading, all the threads may not be fully synchronised, which causes an issue of P2P communication.
-Since I used a thread to listen from server, a thread to listen from stand input and each peer uses a thread.
-If all the threads are synchronised, it works well.
-But sometimes it has an asynchronised peer which may results in other threads waiting for it to run.

 Communications between server and clients are using strings which are apparently not scalable.

 #### Future Improvements:

-Using C or Java to deal with multi-threading issue.

 Using pickles instead of strings can make communication more clear and extendable.